 - Divide the dough into about 8 to 10 smaller pieces.
 Roll each piece between the palms of your hands in the shape of 3-inch long ropes.
 Set dumplings aside on a plate.

 - Once the beans are cooked, remove pressure cooker lid and add the chopped seasonings and remaining spices.
-Cook on low heat for about 10 mins then add the coconut milk and dumplings.
-(If the stew is too thick, add more water as needed).
-Cook for another 5 mins, then remove from heat.
+(If using canned kidney beans, drain and rinse.
+Then heat 1 tbsp oil in a pot, sauté seasonings and spices then add the beans.)
+Add the coconut milk and dumplings and simmer on low heat for 15 minutes.
+If the stew is too thick, add more water as needed.

-- Serve with rice and steamed veggies or avocado.
+- Remove from heat.
+Serve with rice and steamed veggies or avocado.

 - Potato flour is not the same as potato starch.